swiftlang/vscode-swift/docs/remote-dev.md

 ### Using a custom Docker Compose File

-For more complex development environments you might want to use Docker Compose.
-The `devcontainer.json` file has three settings you need to include if you are wanting to use Docker Compose:
+For more complex development environments you may need to use Docker Compose.
+The `devcontainer.json` file has three settings you need to include if you want to use Docker Compose:
 - `dockerComposeFile` your docker compose file
 - `service` the service you want to run
 - `workspaceFolder` the root folder for your project